mililanirobotics/ElectricalBible/Drive_Code/custom_program_mecanum_drive.md

 			x = stickTwo.GetRawAxis(1); // x-axis threshold
 ```

 This section serves two main purposes.
 The first one is setting a threshold for all axes of motion.
 The joysticks must be pushed past a value of .2 in order for its value to be considered valid.
 This is meant to prevent the robot from drifting due to the joystick not perfectly resting at 0.
 The second function is to assign each axis of motion to a joystick direction.
-In our scenario, we preferred to make pushing stickOne left and right rotate the vehicle counter clockwise and clockwise repsectively.
-Pushing stickOne forwards and backwards correlates to forwards and backwards motion.
-Pushing stickTwo to the right and left correlates to strafing right and left.
+In our scenario, we preferred to make pushing `stickOne` left and right rotate the vehicle counter clockwise and clockwise respectively.
+Pushing `stickOne` forwards and backwards correlates to forwards and backwards motion.
+Pushing `stickTwo` to the right and left correlates to strafing right and left.

 ```c++
         //y-axis motion